expo/expo/docs/versions/unversioned/sdk/location.md

 #### Returns

-Returns an object with the following fields:
+Returns a promise resolving to an object with the following fields:

 -   **coords (_object_)** -- The coordinates of the position, with the following fields:
     -   **latitude (_number_)** -- The latitude in degrees.